wwt/SwiftCurrent/STYLEGUIDE.md

 * **Prefer Combine functional chains over completion handlers**.

-* <a id='complex-callback-block'></a>(<a href='#complex-callback-block'>link</a>) **Extract complex callback blocks into methods**.
+* **Extract complex callback blocks into methods**.
 This limits the complexity introduced by weak-self in blocks and reduces nestedness.
 If you need to reference self in the method call, make use of `guard` to unwrap self for the duration of the callback.

   <details>